Overview of the Honor Society

 - Must have established a GPA at Salem State University.

 - Must be at least a second-semester sophomore.

 - Must be enrolled as a major or minor in a psychology program or a program psychological in nature that is equivalent to a psychology major.

 - Must have completed at least nine semester hours or 14 quarter hours of psychology courses.

-- Must have an overall GPA that is in the top 35% of their class.
-At Salem State, the requirement is currently a 3.2 or higher.
+- Must have an overall GPA that is a 3.3 or higher.